carlosgaldino/alfred-emoji-workflow/README.md

 After you hit `enter` the symbol of the selected emoji will be copied to your clipboard.

+## Customizing the keywords:

+If you don't like the keywords that are used for triggering the search you can customize it directly on Alfred.
+Some suggested using `:` for searching the emoji code and `emoji` for the actual symbols.

 ### Last but not least:

 * __The `query` argument is optional for both commands.
 If you don't specify a `query`,